-Virginie Mouzat is the fashion and lifestyle editor of French Vanity Fair.
+Virginie Mouzat is the former fashion and lifestyle editor of French Vanity Fair.
 Previously, she was fashion editor at Le Figaro for whom she regularly reported on the shows.

 Describing her job to Interview magazine, Mouzat said: "Maybe I am sort of like an archaeologist.
 People see things and say, It's yellow and nice.
 But I'm going to tell them why it's yellow and why now it's nice to have yellow — or not nice."